 What is the "Order Error" scam email?

-"Order Error" is the name of an email spam campaign.
+"Order Error" is an spam email campaign.
 This term defines a mass-scale operation during which thousands of deceptive emails are distributed.
-There are several variants of the "Order Error" scam emails; however, the letters are thematically identical.
+There are several variants of the "Order Error" scam emails, however, the messages are thematically identical.
 They are presented as messages sent by a wrongly charged customer/buyer, with the recipient positioned as the seller.
-It must be emphasized that these emails are scams, and none of the information provided by them is false.
-The purpose of this campaign is to promote a phishing/malicious site, visiting and trusting which can cause severe issues.

 |Name||Order Error Email Scam|